 The creators say that they want their device to be useful in developing countries.
 Perhaps over time the system will be improved so that it can be used in areas where people don't have smart phones or Internet access.
 Alternatively, perhaps the required technology will become more widely available.

 The research was supported financially by both the National Science Foundation and the Bill and Melinda Gates Foundation's Grand Challenges Explorations program.
 It would be good if further efforts by the researchers were also supported by these organizations.
 More research is needed in order to ensure that the instrument works with other liquid medicines besides those that were tested and to investigate the distribution of the required technology.

 The World Health Organization estimates that 10 percent of all medicines in low and middle-income countries are counterfeit.
 Existing technologies to identify counterfeit drugs are both expensive and require expert technicians, neither of which are readily available in much of the developing world.— Holly Ober, University of California - Riverside, via the phys.org news service

 An Ancient Device That Is Still Useful

 I find it very interesting that such an ancient instrument as the mbira is not only being played and enjoyed today but may also indirectly help scientists solve a medical detection problem.
 Music, musicians, and instruments from other parts of the world have much to offer us, sometimes beyond new sounds and rhythms.
 The music produced by an mbira and a capable player can be very enjoyable to listen to.
 If the scientists who were inspired by the instrument create a device and system that significantly helps the fake medicine problem, the mbira will have made another valuable contribution to humanity.

-Musical instruments as sensors from the American Chemical Society
+- Musical instruments as sensors: a PDF document from the American Chemical Society

 © 2018 Linda Crampton